-Leading provider of full-time home tuition, Tutors International, today commented on the options available to disappointed parents of children who were not offered a place at their preferred school.
+Leading provider of full-time home tuition, Tutors International, today commented on the options available to disappointed parents of primary school children who were not offered a place at their preferred school.

-Adam Caller, independent education consultant and founder of leading private tuition agency, Tutors International, today commented on the options available for UK parents disappointed by schools’ admission outcomes.
+Adam Caller, independent education consultant and founder of leading private tuition agency, Tutors International, today commented on the options available for UK parents of primary school children disappointed by schools’ admission outcomes.

 State primary school places were announced on 16 April, and many parents have found themselves in the unenviable position of planning alternatives after not being offering places at their preferred, or even second or third choice of primary school.